 - You share maps, layers, and other project items with colleagues.
 You may also share entire projects.

-Scenario 1: create and work on projects by yourself
+Scenario 1: Create and work on projects by yourself

-If you are a mapmaker or analyst, you may create projects from the Map, Local Scene, or Global Scene template.
+As a mapmaker or analyst, you may create projects from the Map, Local Scene, or Global Scene template.
 You can add new maps and scenes as needed.

-Scenario 2: collaborate on projects stored in a shared location
+Scenario 2: Collaborate on projects stored in a shared location

-A project that two or more people need to access, such as OurProject.aprx, may be stored on a network drive or shared local drive.
+A project that two or more users need to access, such as OurProject.aprx, may be stored on a network drive or shared local drive.
 A project stored on a network drive can be opened by anyone with ArcGIS Pro and access to the location.
 However, only one person at a time can make changes to the project file.

 In the examples below, UNC connections that are suitable for a shared project have green check marks.
 Connections made with drive letters are marked with red x's.